Shineii86/MoeStickerBot/README.md

 This Colab notebook is a convenience wrapper for **Moe-Sticker-Bot**, which is licensed under the **GNU General Public License v3.0 (GPL‑3.0)**.

+> [!WARNING]
-> ⚠️ **Disclaimer**: This notebook uses your personal Telegram Bot Token and (optionally) ngrok auth token.
+> **Disclaimer**: This notebook uses your personal Telegram Bot Token and (optionally) ngrok auth token.
 You are responsible for keeping them secure.
 The authors are not liable for any misuse or accidental exposure.

 ---